-- If your website has been set up with dependency manager, you can publish pages or images linked to the current page that have not yet been published.
+- Include Unpublished Dependencies: If your site has been set up with dependency manager, view and publish files linked to the current page that have not yet been published.

 - Version Description: Enter a description of changes for the version history.

 Level 10 users can enforce final check at site settings, so that a page has to pass it before it can be published.

 If publishing is disabled for a file, administrators can enable a one-time publish.

 Schedule a page to publish instead of publishing it immediately.

 Send a tweet or post to a linked Twitter or Facebook account when a page is published.
 Select the account and/or page to post to, write the tweet or post, and check the "Add URL" box to add a shortened version of the page URL to your post.